 Step 3.
 Determine key periods for your brand that will influence content

-Any of these occurrences might influence the type of content you create and the campaigns you run, and should therefore be included on your calendar.
+Any of these occurrences might influence the type of content you create and the campaigns you run, and should therefore be included on your marketing content calendar.

 Step 4.
-Map out overarching campaigns and strategies
+Map out overarching marketing content calendar campaigns and strategies

-On your calendar, map out when your campaign campaigns will occur, detailing also your goals and ideal outcomes.
-Remember the value of creating multi-channel campaigns, so your campaign ideas should stretch beyond only the written content you create.
+On your marketing content calendar, map out when your campaigns will occur, detailing also your goals and ideal outcomes.
+Remember the value of creating multi-channel campaigns, so your marketing content calendar campaign ideas should stretch beyond only the written content you create.
 These campaigns should be determined with the cooperation of those in paid advertising, social media, and even traditional forms of advertising.

 Step 5.
-Determine the content types you will need and create a content calendar
+Determine the content types you will need and create a marketing content calendar

 Now that you know what your overarching campaigns will be, the time has arrived to plot out your exact forms of content.
 Each campaign should take into account your predetermined buyer personas and their individual buyer’s journeys.

-Consider the different types of content that will likely be involved in the campaigns.
+Consider the different types of content that will likely be involved in the marketing content calendar campaigns.
 You will likely want to use combinations of content such as:

 - White papers

 Consider how you want to talk to people at different phases of the buyer's journey.
 Different types of content tend to align better with people at different phases.
 Generally speaking: